 Tip 10: Choose a solid color

 Choose something that will really stand out.
 When choosing your outfit, make sure to consider your skin tone and the colors of your accessories.
-A few colorful accessories can really bring out the colors in your outfit and add an extra layer of vibrancy to your photos.
+A few colorful accessories can really bring out the colors in your outfit and add an extra layer of vibrancy to your family portraits.

 Tip 11: Be simple with a neutral color scheme